-Geothermal Heating: But the greater portion of our legacy of fossil fuel consumption for AFM is the $4000 a year we are spending (at an ever increassing price) on propane for heating.
+Geothermal Heating: But the greater portion of our legacy of fossil fuel consumption for AFM is the $4000 a year we were spending (at an ever increassing price) on propane for building heating.
 In 2013 oil (and propane) was up to nearly $4 a gallon making oil (and propane) heating cost as much as straight resistance heating which has always been the most expensive kind of heating there was.
-As we ponder the eventual replacement of our 20 year old HVAC systems, it is time for us to consider a geothermal heating/AC system.
+As we pondered the eventual replacement of our 20 year old HVAC systems, we seriously considered a geothermal heating/AC system.

 Occupancy Gotcha!
-But there is another Gotcha that is unique to small Churches and that is the daily usage of the building.
-We were convinced that Geothermal being so much more efficient was the only practical way to go (at double the cost) until we looked at our Thermostat settings.
+But there was another Gotcha that is unique to small Churches and that is the daily usage of the building.
+We were convinced that Geothermal, being so much more efficient, was the only practical way to go (at double the cost) until we looked at our Thermostat settings.
 As it turns out, our building is unoccupied most of the day and most uses are in the evenings and Sunday.

 Looking at our thermostat timing, the building is maintained at or below 60F for at least 20 of the 28 weekly timing cycles and except for Sunday, the heat is not programmed to come up to 70 except in the late afternoons for those evening uses.
 This means the majority of heating is being done in the late afternoon, which of course is when the outside temperatures are the highest.
 Even in January, the climate in Annapolis averages above 44F which is perfectly fine for an Air-Source heat pump (and not much worse than the below-ground geothermal sourcing temperature (48F).